Optimal corrector estimates on percolation clusters: Optimal estimates for the first order corrector

 Combining the results of Step 2 and Step 3, we have, for $m \in \N$ chosen such that $3^m \leq |x| \leq 3^{m+1}$ and for each $q \geq 1$,

 Since $m \leq \frac{\log |x|}{\log 3}$, the proof of Step 3 is complete.

 \textit{Step 5.} First we extend the result of Step 4 to the case $0 < q < 1$.
-By the Jensen inequality, we have, for each $ 0 < q \leq 1$
+By the Jensen inequality, we have, for each $ 0 < q \leq 1$,

 We now prove the main result of this step.
 We first deal with the case $d = 2$.
 Select an exponent $s > 0$ depending only on $d , \p , \lambda$ such that $s < \frac{1}{k}$, where $k$ is the exponent (depending only on $d , \p , \lambda$) which appears in~\eqref{est.step4.linfty}.
+We then compute